DanielMartensson/Open-SAE-J1939/README.md

 After you have got a basic understanding of the project, you are able to build on it.
 Keep it simple and follow the SAE J1939 standard!

-After you have understand the structure of the project, then select processor choice in `Processor_choice.h` file.
+After you have understand the structure of the project, then select processor choice in `Hardware -> Processor_choice.h` file.
 Here you can select for example `STM32`, `Arduino`, `PIC`, `AVR` etc. or if you want to run it on PC first, then select `PROCESSOR_CHOICE 0` and run some examples.
 That's the debugging mode for internal CAN feedback.

 # How to use the project

  - Step 1: Download this repository
- - Step 2: Go to `Processor_choice.h` and select your processor, if it's not avaiable, please write code for it and send me a pull request
+ - Step 2: Go to `Hardware -> Processor_choice.h` and select your processor, if it's not available, please write code for it and send me a pull request
  - Step 3: Copy over the `Src` folder to your project folder inside your IDE.
 Rename `Src` to for example `Open SAE J1939`.
 That's a good name.
- - Step 4: Past the header files inside your application code.
-This is just an example.
+ - Step 4: Use the `Examples -> Open SAE J1939 -> Startup.txt` example as your initial starting code for a SAE J1939 project.

 ```c
 #include <stdlib.h>